markrukakoski/github-finder-app/README.md

 <p>This project showcases certain fundamentals of React such as components, hooks, props, and state.</p>

-<p>The main driver behind this app is the interaction with the Github API.</p>
+<p>The main driver behind this app is the interaction with Github APIs.</p>

 <h2>Relevant features</h2>